 (2) A licence suspension order is an order as to such of the matters in subsections (3) and (4) as the Registrar thinks fit.

+(2A) The Registrar cannot make a licence suspension order in respect of an alleged offender who is an individual if —

+(a) the alleged offender’s last known address is in a remote area; or

+(b) the alleged offender has given the Registrar information about the alleged offender’s personal circumstances that gives the Registrar reasonable grounds to believe that section 20A(3) would apply to the alleged offender if the licence suspension order were made.

 (3) If the alleged offender is an individual a licence suspension order may disqualify the alleged offender from one of the following:

 (a) from holding or obtaining a driver’s licence; or